Quick-service Restaurant Discovers How to Redesign Network for Improved Customer Experience and Reduced Costs

-A QSR with hundreds of restaurants across the U.S. knows it has to optimize its networks to maintain its position as a digital leader.
-Bringing innovative customer experiences to market will require leveraging cloud-hosted applications and services.
-However, because the company’s current MPLS model is inflexible, it is difficult for the company to incorporate new applications without introducing unacceptable levels of latency or inordinate costs.
-Additionally, the limited bandwidth of its T1 MPLS network, 1.5Mbps, doesn’t allow the company to prioritize application traffic, which could result in poor user experiences, or worse, store downtime.
+A QSR with hundreds of restaurants across the U.S. knew it had to optimize its networks to maintain its position as a digital leader.
+Bringing innovative customer experiences to market would require leveraging cloud-hosted applications and services.
+However, because the company's current MPLS model was inflexible, it was difficult for the company to incorporate new applications without introducing unacceptable levels of latency or inordinate costs.
+Additionally, the limited bandwidth of their existing T1 MPLS network, 1.5Mbps, didn't allow the company to prioritize application traffic -- a shortcoming that could result in poor user experiences or even worse, store downtime.

-Needing a network built for global cloud connectivity, the QSR participated in a Network Optimization Workshop with WWT, an eight-week engagement that uncovers the business impact of network modernization as well as application and cloud connectivity.
+Needing a modern network built for global cloud connectivity, the QSR participated in a Network Optimization Workshop with WWT.
+This eight-week engagement is designed to uncover the business impact of the an organization's network, application ecosystem and cloud connectivity goals.

 The network optimization process started with a current-state discovery exercise that involved a combination of inspections, interviews and workshops.
-From this investigation, several key findings were identified.
+From this investigation, we identified several key findings.

 First, each of the company's restaurants was leveraging MPLS for primary connectivity, which provided limited bandwidth at a high cost per megabyte.
 Second, Zoom and Microsoft Teams had become standard meeting applications after proving valuable as communication and collaboration platforms during the COVID-19 pandemic.
 Lastly, the QSR was familiar with SD-WAN and had even conducted a product comparison proof of concept.